Petticoat (magazine): Content

 The magazine offered fiction, popular culture, fashion news featuring labels like Biba, Mary Quant, Foale & Tuffin and Bus Stop, and advice on love, sex, healthy eating, hair, and make-up, with plenty of full-colour photographs and Pop style monochrome line illustrations and typography.
 Petticoat promoted the Mod fashion of 'Swinging London'.

 Controversy

 From the early seventies, Petticoat's "agony aunt" was Claire Rayner, whose advice on masturbation and promiscuity caused controversy, and who responded:

 "Just what is sex education?
 I can tell you first what I think it is not — and I base these judgments on the letters I handle each year (upwards of 5,000 of them) from the adolescents who write to Petticoat magazine."

 Significant contributors

 Other Petticoat contributors included Annie Nightingale, Maggie Goodman, Lynne Franks (supposedly the model for Edina, played by Jennifer Saunders, in the TV series Absolutely Fabulous), Jane Ennis, Chris Ward (later editor of the Daily Express), Eve Pollard (who later edited the Sunday Mirror and the Sunday Express before launching Aura) and Janet Street-Porter who was appointed editor in 1967 and who had close links to the designer Zandra Rhodes amongst others.
+One of the contributors of romantic short stories in the 1960s was author Jilly Cooper; some of these were anthologised in 1981 in Lisa & Co.